Retail: Making Marketing Automation work for your business

 In the age of social media, we know that customers love to jump online and share their experiences with friends, family and anyone else willing to listen.
 Many customers use social platforms as a way to vent after a negative experience.
 Automation tools allow you to reward and incentivise customers to recommend your business to their friends.
 This in turn helps you create new customers from your existing customers!
 For example, you may offer customers a $10 discount for each customer referral.
 The incentive you provide is completely up to you and should be personalised to the type of customers your retail store attracts.

-In 2019 the vast majority of retail customers like to be engaged via digital channels.
+In current times vast majority of retail customers like to be engaged via digital channels.
 Embracing retail marketing automation provides a way to attract and engage with digitally savvy shoppers and in turn create loyal customers.
-The methods mentioned above provide retailers the perfect tools to automate their marketing efforts, improve customer experience and build meaningful relationships that will keep customers coming back to your retail outlet for years to come.
+The above methods provide retailers the perfect tools to automate their marketing efforts, improve customer experience and build meaningful relationships that will keep customers coming back to your retail outlet for years to come.